ORESoftware/npm-link-up/readme.md

 ```

 xxx,yyy,zzz are the package names of the packages you wish to link to your current/primary package.
-Using searchRoots:"..", means it will look for xxx,yyy,zzz within the parent directory of your primary package.
+Using `"searchRoots": [".."]`, means it will look for xxx,yyy,zzz within the parent directory of your primary package.

-2. Workflow #2 - You have a mono-repo with N npm packages in it.
+2. Workflow 2 - You have a mono-repo with N npm packages in it. <br>
+This case is known as "I have multiple packages of concern and I want to make sure they all get their desired symlinks".
+It doesn't have to be a mono-repo, it can just be that you want to run the symlinking thing for multiple packages at once.
+The packages don't even have to relate to each other at all.

 Something like:

 ```
  monorepo/